vmware-tanzu/build-tooling-for-integrations/examples/multi-module-integration/packages/module2/README.md

 ## Usage Example

-The following is a basic guide for getting started with my-integration.
+The following is a basic guide for getting started with module2.